FullstackAcademy/README-templateFSA.md/README.md

 Additional line of information text about what the project does.
 Your introduction should be around 2 or 3 sentences.
 Don't go overboard, people won't read it!

-*</b> Image Insert Here* </b> - here is where you can place images of your project, a demo gif, and link to a deployed site
+*</b> Image Insert Here* </b> - here is where you can place images of your project, a demo gif, and link to a deployed site - visuals matter!
 <a href="https://www.loom.com/share/04d6c8482c7341fb9b423d10f0bea30b"> <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/04d6c8482c7341fb9b423d10f0bea30b-with-play.gif"> </br> <p>Watch Video</p> </a>

 ## Prerequisites: